-To avoid the potential negative impact on financial performance and the ability to meet certain requirements, and to ensure smooth running of operations, several approaches and techniques should be adopted by the University's management to mitigate the different types of business risks asfollows:
+To avoid the potential negative impact on financial performance and the ability to meet certain requirements, and to ensure smooth running of operations, several approaches and techniques should be adopted by the university's management to mitigate the different types of business risks, as follows:

-- The University's management should follow a continuous improvement approach as a methodology to mitigate such risks, throughout continued efforts that aim at improving the quality of academic programs; studying the dynamic market needs for new knowledge areas, and - introducing new academic programs that fulfill such needs and stimulates sustainable business growth. - The planning and budgeting process also help addressing the key business risks involved in different business activities, and the level of uncertainty that is inherent in the planning process.
-The annual budget preparation cycle illustrates how the University plans and provides the optimal allocation of resources as needed to achieve AU's strategic goals and objectives. - As part of the annual operating budget preparation cycle, and to account for the normal uncertainty with regards to emergency spending needs, a contingency fund should be created to provide necessary funding for any unplanned or emergency spending needs.
-The contingency fund should be estimated as a fixed percentage of the annual operating spending budget. - An in-depth planning and financial feasibility of launching any new academic program or investing into other expansion projects must be conducted.
-By adopting such approach, the University will be able to expand its students' base and diversify the revenue generating activities while minimizing the business risks involved in such activities and being wellprepared for any potential financial surprises that may corrupt operational activities. - To better manage the other risk factors inherent in operations, the University mitigates the negative impact of some potential events that rest outside the control of USTF management, by enrolling into several insurance policies.
+- The university's management should follow a continuous improvement approach as a methodology to mitigate such risks, throughout continued efforts that aim at improving the quality of academic programs; studying the dynamic market needs for new knowledge areas and introducing new academic programs that fulfill such needs and stimulates sustainable growth in business activities. - The planning and budgeting process also helps addressing the key business risks involved in different business activities, and the level of uncertainty that is inherent in the planning process.
+The annual budget preparation cycle illustrates how the University plans and provides the optimal allocation of resources as needed to achieve USTF's strategic goals and objectives. - An in-depth planning and financial feasibility prior to launching any new academic program or investing into other expansion projects must be conducted.
+By adopting such approach, the University will be able to expand its students' base and diversify the revenue generating activities while minimizing the business risks involved in such activities and being well-prepared for any potential financial surprises that may interrupt operating activities. - To better manage the other risk factors inherent in operations, the University mitigates the negative impact of some potential events that rest outside the control of USTF management, by enrolling into several insurance policies.
 These include:

-Fidelity Insurance Policy: To indemnify USTF against any loss sustained by any act of fraudulent embezzlement or misappropriation of any employee who's dealing with cash amounts.
+Fidelity Insurance Policy:

+To indemnify USTF against any loss sustained by any act of fraudulent action or misuse of university resources by any employee who's dealing with cash amounts.

-Public Liability Insurance Policy: To indemnify USTF against any loss due to the legal liability arising from running the business activities, where USTF may become legally liable to pay for compensation in respect to accidental bodily injury to third parties or accidental loss or damage to third party's property.
+Public Liability Insurance Policy:

+To indemnify USTF against any loss due to the legal liability arising from running different business activities, where USTF may become legally liable to pay for compensation in respect to accidental bodily injury to third parties or accidental losses or damages to third party's property.